rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default Organization;
 {{< /highlight >}}

-Last but not least, the content of the render prop child function needs to be implemented.
+Lastly, the render prop child function needs to be implemented.
 It doesn't differ much from the Query's content in the Profile component.
-Basically you have to deal with all the edge cases (error, loading, no data) and show the list of repositories eventually.
-Because the RepositoryList component takes care about the pagination feature, this improvement comes for free in the newly implemented Organization component.
+Its purpose is to handle edge cases like loading and 'no data' errors, and eventually, to show a list of repositories.
+Because the RepositoryList component handles the pagination feature, this improvement is included in the newly implemented Organization component.

 {{< highlight javascript "hl_lines=3 4 5 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29" >}}
 ...